 - Educators model and nurture attitudes that emphasize the benefits and satisfaction gained from learning.

 - Each person contributes to the operations of the school and the care of the physical environment.

 (This definition of school climate and a positive, sustained school climate were consensually developed by the National School Climate Council.)

 Key School Climate Dimensions

 There is not a national consensus about what school climate dimensions are essential to assess.
-Synthesizing past school climate research as well as NSCC’s research efforts, the National School Climate Council and NSCC suggest that there are four major areas that school climate assessment needs to include: Safety, Relationships, Teaching and Learning and the external environment.
+Synthesizing past school climate research as well as NSCC’s research efforts, the National School Climate Council and NSCC suggest that there are five major areas that school climate assessment needs to include: Safety, Interpersonal Relationships, Social Media, Teaching and Learning and the Institutional environment.
 Each of these areas includes a series of sub scales of indicators.
 To learn about these sub scales and indicators, click here.